shainasahu/food-rec/README.md

 It connects keyword-based search with a vector embedding pipeline, enabling semantic recipe discovery.
 Each recipe is enriched with metadata (ingredients, steps, nutrition, tags), stored in SQLite, and indexed with ChromaDB for fast retrieval.

-Additionally, a chatbot interface powered by **LangChain + Ollama** allows users to ask natural language questions about a recipe — e.g. *“Can I make this gluten-free?”* or *“What substitutions work for garlic?”*—and get contextual answers grounded in the recipe’s details.
+Additionally, a chatbot interface powered by LangChain + Ollama allows users to ask natural language questions about a recipe — like “Can I make this gluten-free?” or “What substitutions work for garlic?” — and get contextual answers grounded in the recipe’s details.

 ---